“13. Activities,” Handbook 2: Administering the Church (2019)

 As leaders and youth plan a youth conference, they should observe the policies in this chapter and the following guidelines:

 Select a gospel theme, such as a scripture, that will inspire the youth and help them understand the expectations of the conference.
-The annual Mutual theme could be used as the youth conference theme.
+The annual youth theme could be used as the youth conference theme.
 The bishopric or stake presidency should approve the theme.

 Plan activities such as devotionals, group meetings, learning experiences, and service projects that are consistent with the theme.